mr-martian/history-flowchart/settings/doc.md

    - Todo list
  - Each UF also contains a settings.php file, which specifies:
    - Date arithmetic
-   - Propper conversion to 1-D space coordinates
+   - Propper conversion to 1-D the final frontier coordinates
    - Functions included:
      - get_time_coord(event, length) given the length of the graph and the event, calculates x-coordinate
      - get_space_coord(event, height) given the height of the graph and the event, calculates y-coordinate